onozaty/maildir-cleaner/README.md

 +-----------------------+-----------------+------------------+
 ```

-If `year` is specified as the `--archive-pattern`, the files are archived by year.
+If `year` is specified as the `--archive-pattern`, the mails are archived by year.

 ```
 $ maildir-cleaner archive -d /home/user1/Maildir -a 30 --archive-pattern year